Welcome to the Indian Owners Register of New Zealand

 2025 Rally will be based in the Wairarapa 7, 8 and 9 February.

-A rolling event this year with different stop each night, Friday in the Martinborough area then Paihiatua for Saturday night where we have the old hospital all to ourselves.
-An extra outing on Sunday to visit Peter Thompsons motorcycle collection just out of Palmerston North and an extra night out on Sunday for those that want it too!
+This year the rally is being based in Pahiatua for Friday and Saturday night where we have an accommodation block all to ourselves.
+A little different this time with an extra outing on Sunday to visit Peter Thompsons motorcycle collection just out of Palmerston North and additional night out on Sunday for those that want it too!

-2025 is the 40th anniversary of our Register and 33rd rally so quite a significant milestone to achieve.
+This will be our 33rd annual rally so quite a significant milestone to achieve.

 Once again there will be a group taking a few days to get there and back home as well if you want to really give your old bike a good run.

 2026 Rally is returning to the South Island.
+2025 is the 40th anniversary of our Register.
 The organisers live in Canterbury but they like a challenge so we could be going anywhere!!

 Plus of course there are always rides around our local areas that see club members out for the day or weekend.